Amirkia1998/Bin-Packing-Problem/README.md

 ## Description

 The project addresses the optimization challenge in logistics and packaging industries, focusing on efficiently placing two-dimensional objects within a designated space.
 The optimization algorithm aims to minimize wasted space, reduce resource usage, and cut additional costs.
 The project incorporates a three-axis robot for cutting or drawing, enhancing safety and reducing workload in specified areas.
-For more details, read the Report availaible in this repository.
+For photos and more details, read the Report availaible in this repository.

 ## Contribution